blueCat11/kotlinbyexample.github.io/examples/02_control_flow/01_When.md

 # When

-Kotlin do not have `switch` statement, instead of it it has more smart and clear `when` construction.
+Kotlin does not have `switch` statement, instead, it has the more smart and clear `when` construction.
 Let's take a look

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">